New Zealand Vacations: North Island vs. South Island

 New Zealand Vacations - Dunedin

 You can see Dunedin’s Scottish heritage in its beautiful architecture.
-Be sure to see the grand Railway Station and Larnach Castle, the only castle in New Zealand.
+Be sure to see the Grand Railway Station and Larnach Castle, the only castle in New Zealand.
 Dunedin is the best place to see many New Zealand wildlife species, including the extremely rare yellow-eyed penguin.
 You can also take a cruise to visit the world’s most accessible royal albatross colony.
 These birds have a wingspan of nearly 10 feet!

 Marlborough